hessu/arduino-powermunin/README.md

 meter would only blink 500 times per kWh, you'd have to multiply it by 7200 to display watts.
 The RRD files stored on disk will in any case store the blinks per second value for each interval.

+FAQ
+---

+** Is this legal? **

+Yes, we're not actually connecting any wires to the meter.
+There is only an optical coupling between the meter and the sensor - no electricity flowing between the meter and our stuff.

+** Is this safe? **

+Yes, see the previous question.
+It's about as safe as taking photographs of the meter (which is, indeed, quite safe).